Functionality of Health Insurance in Germany

 Medical or dental treatments are directly handled between the physicians and the

 public fund.
-The patient shall not receive any bill, except additional private benefits
+The patient does not receive any bill, except additional private benefits

 have been claimed.

-Approximately two weeks after a medical or dental treatment a privately insured person shall receive a detailed medical invoice to be paid within a month.
+Approximately two weeks after a medical or dental treatment a privately insured person receives a detailed medical invoice to be paid within a month.

 The invoice shall be submitted to the insurance company, which will reimburse the claim according to tariff agreements to the insured person´s bank account.
 Then the insured shall transfer the money to the physician.

-Regarding treatments in hospital a direct payment agreement between the hospital and the insurance company shall be arranged.
+Regarding treatments in hospital a direct payment agreement between the hospital and the insurance company can be arranged.

-Reimbursement of treatments within Europe shall be adjusted with the public provider
+Reimbursement of treatments within Europe must be adjusted with the public provider

 Invoices from outside of Europe are only reimbursable by private health prividers.